 Dodsworth (1936) Director: William Wyler

 Dodsworth is a bittersweet film about a failing marriage.
 The film is based on the 1934 play by Sidney Howard, which is based on the 1929 novel by Sinclair Lewis.
-It was a commercial and Academy-Award winning success in the 1930s, though I have my misgivings with Sinclair Lewis novels.
+The film was a commercial and Academy-Award winning success in the 1930s, though I have my misgivings with Sinclair Lewis novels.

 She develops several liaisons, all of which end in failure.
 Sam returns home at one point only to find his house and lifestyle are not the same without Fran.
 He returns to Europe in an effort to win her back, which fails as she has fallen in love with her a man, Kurt.
 She goes out dancing instead of calling home to her daughter who has just had a baby.
 She decides to file for a divorce, and Sam leaves to travel around Europe, despondent and alone.
 He comes upon an acquaintance he had initially made on the boat across the Atlantic and they fall in love while living in her Italian villa.
 However, the divorce is called off by Fran as Kurt’s mother does not approve.
 She tries to make amends with Sam as they both board a boat headed back home to the United States, but at the last moment, Sam flees the boat and returns to his lover living in Italy in the closing sequences.